amratia/Image-Processing-Tool/README.md

 # Image-Processing-Tool
-Created with the assistance of Dr. Mohamed El Ramly during the course ECNG 1502: Programming for Electrical Engineers, Fall 2020.
+Created under the supervision of Dr. Mohamed El Ramly during the course ECNG 1502: Programming for Electrical Engineers, Fall 2020.

 The code is in C
 two (.c) files and one header file (.h)